NixImagery/NixImagery.github.io/_posts/2020-12-01-jekyll-update-via-rake.md

 Your branch is up to date with 'origin/master'.
 Finished.
 ```
-Or if you're in a hurry, just issue `rake` to get the default *Commit via Rake* commit message.
+Notice a call to publish will also generate the site for you.
+If you're in a hurry, just issue `rake` to get the default *Commit via Rake* commit message.